Part I

 Before the tap runs, place your palm on the glass.

-Ask which plants might bestow that dew.
+Ask which plants might offer it.

 Proceed slowly.